Alfa Romeo Romeo: F12/A12 and F11/A11

 In 1967, the Autotutto was replaced with the Giulia-engined Alfa Romeo F12 and A12 vans.
 The front of the vehicle was updated with a wider chrome and mesh grill, and the 1,290 cc Alfa Romeo twin cam engine was updated to 52 hp-metric.
 The front-engined van had a four-speed gearbox and front-wheel drive.

 In 1973, an inline-four 1,760 cc Perkins diesel (4.108) with 50 hp-metric was released.
 This engine was also available in the Giulia sedan from 1976.
 The van had a top speed of around 115 km/h.
 The front brakes were discs and rear ones drums.
 Abandoning the use of a model name, "F" depicted a furgone, or van, "A" depicted an autocarro or light truck, and "12" indicated the carrying capacity of 12 quintali (1 quintale = 100 kg).

-In 1967, Motor Ibérica took over FADISA, the company that made Ebro trucks and merged the companies products.
-The Alfa Romeo F12 was renamed the Ebro F-100 in Spain and, after its facelift, was sold as the F-108.
-In 1987, Nissan Motors took control of Motor Ibérica and Ebro Trucks and started producing the Nissan Trade as a replacement, although it was based on the same chassis.
-These continued to be made until the beginning of the 2000s at the Ávila plant in Spain.

-Between 1967 and 1971, light, A11 and F11 versions were also available.
+Between 1967 and 1971, the lighter A11 and F11 versions were also available.
 These has a lighter payload and a lower horsepower rating.
 All Alfa Romeo vans were facelifted in 1977 with a new black plastic radiator grill, and chrome badging was replaced with black adhesive stickers.
 Production stopped in 1983, by when the total production of A11, A12, F11, and F12 vans was around 17,300 units.

+In Spain

+In 1967, Motor Ibérica took over FADISA, the company that made Ebro trucks and merged the companies products.
+The Alfa Romeo F12 was renamed the Ebro F-100 in Spain, receiving a facelift with a black plastic grille in 1971.
+It was completely rebodied in 1976, with the new model being sold as the Avia 1000/1250/2000 or the Ebro F-series, and was eventually renamed the Ebro Trade.
+In 1986 it was renamed Nissan; Nissan Motors took full control of Motor Ibérica and Ebro Trucks the following year.
+The Nissan Trade continued to be made until the beginning of the 2000s at the Ávila plant in Spain.